AlexanderG2207/AlexanderG2207/README.md

 # Hi, I'm Alex! 👋

-I'm an Information Systems student at the Technical University of Munich, working towards my bachelor's degree.
+I'm an Information Systems student at the Technical University of Munich.
 My journey into the world of technology has led me to explore various programming languages, focusing on mobile development with Swift and backend development with Java.

 ## 🔭 Currently Working On